 Schedule online: chicagoparkdistrict.com

 If you have a kid that likes trucks and tanks and things that go boom!, Cantigny is a must-visit.
 Along with the First Division Museum (which documents the U.S. Army’s 1st Infantry Division with soldier uniforms, weapons and more), it has nicely landscaped gardens and a “tank park” spangled with army vehicles that kids can climb on.
 It all adds up to perfect pre-movie entertainment.
-And, speaking of movies, on Friday nights you can enjoy a movie on Parade Field under the stars at 8:30 p.m.
-Zootopia kicks off the outdoor movie fun on June 2.
-Every third Friday will feature even more family fun, including live music, food trucks, special exhibits and more.
+And, speaking of movies, on Friday nights you can enjoy a movie at the band shell under the stars at 8:30 p.m.
 Movies are all free with $5 car parking.
-Note: The museums are currently closed for renovation and will reopen late summer.

 1S151 Winfield Rd.